JohnAugustineMcCain/Trivalent/README.md

   Result: True or false depending on time of day, weather, tinted lenses, etc → `Cc ≈ 0.5`

 - **Prompt:** *“The sky is a color”*
-  Result: Depends almost entirely on context/intent of the question → `Cc ≈ 0.0`
+  Result: Depends almost entirely on context/intent  → `Cc ≈ 0.0`

 ---